qoherent/ria-hub-docs/docs/content/.Administration/command-line.md

 `SSH_CREATE_AUTHORIZED_KEYS_FILE=false` in the `[server]` section of `app.ini`.

-NB: opensshd requires the Gitea program to be owned by root and not writable by group or others.
+NB: opensshd requires the RIA Hub program to be owned by root and not writable by group or others.
 The program must be specified by an absolute path.
-NB: Gitea must be running for this command to succeed.
+NB: RIA Hub must be running for this command to succeed.

 ### migrate